CalebM1987/koop-provider-open-brewery/README.md

-# Koop Provider for OpenAsset
+# Koop Provider for the Open Brewery DB API

+Sample Application from my [Serving up your data with Koop.js](https://gis.bolton-menk.com/presentations/serving-data-with-koop-2024) presentation at the MN GIS LIS Fall 2024 Conference.

+This project demonstrates how to create a [Koop.js](https://koopjs.github.io/docs/basics/what-is-koop) Provider Plugin for the [Open Brewery DB API](https://www.openbrewerydb.org/documentation)

 Local development: